-- Adjusting fishing time.
+- 1. Adjusting fishing time.
 Fishing time in the lower Stikine River fishery generally depends upon stock assessment and international and domestic catch allocation considerations.
 Although the preseason expectation is for a run size capable of providing commercial fishing opportunities, initial fishing periods will likely be of shorter duration due to uncertainty over the preseason run outlook.
 Once inseason projections become available, caution will be exercised in providing extensions to fishing times. - 2.
 Adjusting the fishing area.
 Initially, fishing boundary locations will include the Stikine River upstream to near the mouth of the Porcupine River.
 The section of the Stikine River from the confluence of the Porcupine and Stikine rivers upstream to near the mouth of the Scud River may be opened should the Chinook salmon return arrive in numbers that are well above spawning escapement and First Nation fishery requirements.
-In the Iskut River, the area will remain unchanged from previous years, i.e. from the mouth to a marker located approximately 10 km upstream from the mouth.

-3. Adjusting the quantity of fishing gear.
+In the Iskut River, the area will remain unchanged from previous years, i.e. from the mouth to a marker located approximately 10 km upstream from the mouth. - 3.
+Adjusting the quantity of fishing gear.
 Initially only one drift or set gillnet may be used.
-Gear may be increased to two gillnets, should an increase in exploitation rate be warranted based on in-season terminal run size estimates.
-The maximum mesh size permitted is 20.3 cm (~8.0 inch).
+Gear may be increased to two gillnets, should an increase in exploitation rate be warranted based on inseason terminal run size estimates.
+The maximum mesh size permitted is 20.4 cm (~8.0 inch).
 The maximum allowable net length will remain at 135 meters (~440 ft.).

-In the upper Stikine River commercial fishery, the Chinook salmon fishery will commence at 1200 hrs May 29 (SW23) for 24 hrs.
-The openings hence forth will be based on the openings fished in the lower Stikine River commercial fishery, lagged one week.
+In the upper Stikine River commercial fishery, should inseason run projections warrant a directed Chinook salmon harvest, the fishery will be based on the openings fished in the lower Stikine River commercial fishery, lagged one week.
 The upper Stikine River fishers are permitted to use one net of the same dimensions as that used by fishers participating in the lower Stikine River commercial fishery as noted above.
 The fishing zone is bounded in the south by the confluence of the Chutine and Stikine rivers, and in the north by the confluence of the Tuya and Stikine rivers.
 Daily and weekly catches will be collected by a DFO representative on site.
-The catches will be reported to the Whitehorse office on a weekly basis (of particular note is historical commercial fishing activity clearly shows that this fishery is inactive through till late June, SW26).
+The catches will be reported to the Whitehorse office on a weekly basis (of particular note is historical commercial fishing activity shows that this fishery is largely inactive through till late June, SW26).

 As in past years, weekly fishing times in the First Nation fishery will not normally be restricted.
 In the First Nation fishery, reductions in fishing time would be considered only if no other adjustments could be made in the lower and upper river commercial fisheries and in the recreational fishery.
 Daily and weekly catches will be collected by a DFO representative on site.
 The catches will be reported to the Whitehorse office on a weekly basis.
 Biological sampling to assess age, size, and stock identification will be conducted throughout the course of the fishery.
-Records will be delivered to the Whitehorse office of DFO at season's end.
+Records will be delivered to DFO in the postseason.